Senzing/mapper-csv/README.md

 *Having the csv_analyzer.py create a standalone python script is the **recommended method** as it adds more flexibility and is easier to customize when the raw csv data does not have direct mappings to Senzing attributes.
 While it does require some knowledge of python, it is not much more complicated than the json mapping file approach which does not.*

-Please refer back to the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping) for more information on how to map source files to Senzing.
+Please refer back to the [Generic entity specification](https://senzing.zendesk.com/hc/en-us/articles/231925448-Generic-Entity-Specification-JSON-CSV-Mapping) for more information on what attributes you can use to map your data to Senzing and why you might choose attribute one over another.

 ## Contents